Spotswood Yards Public Art Strategy

 04 the delivery

 The project was delivered across a complex live-site environment, with multiple tower elevations, elevated work platform access, development approval conditions and strict compliance requirements managed alongside the broader construction program.
-Juddy Roller coordinated artists, builders, consultants and council stakeholders to ensure the public art strategy moved from development approval through to installation safely, efficiently and at scale.
+Juddy Roller coordinated high-level street artists, builders, consultants, and council stakeholders to ensure the public art strategy moved safely, efficiently, and at scale from development approval through to installation.

 Precinct-Scale Integration